-In order to better align the interests of our named executive officers with our stockholders and to retain key talent, in 2022, the Compensation Committee awarded executives a combination of incentive stock options that vest one fourth at the time of the award, one fourth one year from the first anniversary of the award, one fourth on the second anniversary of the award, and one fourth on the third anniversary of the award, and long-term milestone options that will vest upon achievement of certain long-term milestones.
-Additionally, Compensation Committee awarded executive officers restricted stock units that vest one third at the time of the award, one third one year from the first anniversary of the award, and one third on the second anniversary of the award, subject to the grantee's continued service as of each applicable vesting date.
+In order to better align the interests of our named executive officers with our stockholders and to retain key talent, in 2023, the Compensation Committee awarded executives a combination of incentive stock options that vest one half on the first year anniversary of the date of the grant, one fourth on the second year anniversary of the date of the grant, and one fourth on the third year anniversary of the date of the grant, and catch-up stock options that will vest one half on the first year anniversary of the date of the grant.
+Additionally, the Compensation Committee awarded executive officers restricted stock units that vest two third on the first anniversary date of grant and one third on the second anniversary date of grant, subject to the grantee's continued service as of each applicable vesting date and approval of our Amended and Restated 2014 Long-term Incentive Plan.